AbhiramGupta/hostel_grievance_management_system/README.md

-# Hostel Grevience Management System
+# Hostel Grievance Management System

 A web-based platform for students to register and report hostel-related problems, with authentication and issue tracking.